whymarrh/jeopardy-parser/readme.md

 `chmod u+x parser.py`
 Run the download script and parser: `./download.sh && ./parser.py`)

 The "real" running time of the parsing script (i.e. `(time ./parser.py) 2>&1 | grep real`) should not be more than 160 minutes on a decent machine.
-I know even that is quite a lot, but there are **a lot** of clues to go through.
+While that is quite a lot, know that there are **a lot** of clues to go through.
 The resulting database is ~30M.

 # Regarding the initial download

 The download script does not mirror the entire site, it simply gets the game pages.
-Also note that no media files are downloaded (e.g. pictures) and the parser does not account for media clues.
+Also note that no media files are downloaded (e.g. pictures, or audio files) and the parser does not account for media clues.
 The complete download of the pages (at the time of writing) is approx. 295M, and can take up to [6.5 hours][2] (1s per page, plus a 5s wait between downloads, 3970 times).

 # Querying the database